- The most

 Sometimes accidents happen.
 Once Marty drove the

-Plymouth Satellite into a pole during a scene, and it
+Plymouth Satellite into a fence pole during a scene of

-Satellite vehicle for the rest of that episode and
+Satellite vehicle for the rest of that episode was a

 obvious temporary magnetic city seal and "to protect and to